Ellerbach/LegoInfrared/Lego_api_doc.md

 ## Web server configuration

-The webserver is configured by default on port 80.
+The WebServer is configured by default on port 80.
 The only way to change it is in the code.
-You can go to the [<http://ipaddress/config>](http://ipaddress/config) to setup a basic authentication.
+You can go to the [<http://ipaddress/configuration>](http://ipaddress/configuration) to setup a basic authentication.
 By default, the login and password are empty.
 You still need to say you're using a basic authentication to have it working.
 If you need to change the port because you want to expose it on the internet, I recommend you to change the route in your router and not the port on the device.

 ## Serial port configuration